What is PubMed?

 - Open PubMed.

-- In the search box, enter the word string "stroke prevention nsaids".
+- In the search box, enter the words "stroke prevention nsaids".
 Click Search.

 - PubMed will return a list of citations in the default Summary format.

 - The results will be displayed with the most relevant results first.

 If we don't have a subscription to the article you want, the Find It @ UVM button will offer you an opportunity to request it through our Interlibrary Loan service.
 This is a free service for UVM and UVM Medical Center students, faculty, and staff.
 Delivery times average between one day and 3 days.
 Please see Interlibrary Loan for more information.